-1) "Revolt:" This occurs when fast, small events overwhelm large, slow ones, as when a small fire in a forest spreads to the crowns of trees, then to another patch, and eventually the entire forest; this occurs when the system becomes too rigid (i.e., low diversity).
+1) "Revolt:" This occurs when fast, small events overwhelm large, slow ones, as when a small fire in a forest spreads to the crowns of trees, then to another patch, and eventually to the entire forest; this occurs when the system becomes too rigid (i.e., low diversity).

 2) "Remember:" This occurs when the potential accumulated and stored in the larger, slow levels influences the reorganization stage.
-For example, after a forest fire the processes and resources accumulated at a larger level slow the leakage of nutrients, and options for renewal draw from the seed bank, physical structures and surrounding species that form a biotic legacy.
+For example, after a forest fire, the processes and resources accumulated at a larger level slow the leakage of nutrients, and options for renewal draw from the seed bank, physical structures, and surrounding species that form a biotic legacy.

-3) Change (i.e., reorganization) is episodic and corresponding with both fast and slow variables.
-Phenomena transpire on different scales and levels, while concentrating resources in different ways.
-Moreover, ecosystems do not harness singular processes that have a single threshold point where a collapse and reorganization (and increase in diversity and resilience opportunity) subsequently occur.
+3) Change (i.e., reorganization) is episodic and corresponds with both fast and slow variables.
+Phenomena transpire on different scales and levels while concentrating resources in different ways.
+Ecosystems do not harness singular processes with a single threshold point where a collapse and reorganization (and increase in diversity and resilience opportunities) then occur.

-Management systems (both ecological and human) must take into account these complex dynamics and maintain adaptive flexibility particularly regarding critical ecosystem functions.
+Management systems (both ecological and human) must consider these complex dynamics and maintain adaptive flexibility, particularly regarding critical ecosystem functions.